ddmitov/perl-executing-browser/README.md

     Example: ```http://local-pseudodomain/perl/counter.pl?target=script-results```

     The ```target``` query item should point to a valid HTML DOM element.
 It is removed from the query string before the script is started.
 Every piece of script output is inserted immediately into the target DOM element of the calling page in this scenario.
 HTML event called ```scriptoutput``` is emitted when script output is inserted into the calling local page.
 This event can be binded to a JavaScript function for a variety of reasons including daisy chaining of different scripts.
-The calling page must not be reloaded during the script execution, otherwise no script output will be inserted.
+The calling page must not be reloaded during the script execution or no script output will be inserted.

     Two or more long running scripts can be started within a single calling page.
 They will be executed independently and their output will be updated in real time using separate target DOM elements.
 This could be convenient for all sorts of monitoring or data conversion scripts that have to run for a long time.